 The task instructions and stimulus material are based on the healthcare workplace context, testing the ability of candidates to select and organize relevant information.
 OET test takers will also be tested on their ability to present the selected information in the form of a letter.

-Please visit this link to read some useful tips on how to write a letter, and you will also find sample letters there.
+Please visit to read some useful tips on how to write an OET referral letter, and you will also find sample letters there.
 Take your time to go through the content and do not hesitate to check out the tips for improving your writing skills.

 Also, if you are looking for someone to check your letters and give expert advice, please use our Writing Correction service.